Terms & Conditions

 IV.
 Guest Withdrawal, Cancellation, Non-utilization of Hotel Services

-1. The hotel grants the guest a right to withdraw at any time.
-The following provisions apply, unless the contract stipulates otherwise in individual cases:
+1. The hotel grants the guest the right to withdraw at any time.
+The following provisions apply, unless the contract specifies otherwise in individual cases:

-a) In the event of a guest's withdrawal from the booking, the hotel is entitled to appropriate compensation.
+a) In the event of a guest canceling the booking, the hotel is entitled to reasonable compensation.

-b) The hotel has the option to claim a withdrawal fee instead of calculating a specific compensation amount.
-The withdrawal fee is 90% of the agreed price for overnight stays with or without breakfast, 70% of the agreed price for overnight stays with half board, and 60% of the agreed price for overnight stays with full board.
-The guest is free to prove that no damage was incurred by the hotel or that the damage incurred is less than the requested compensation fee.
+b) The hotel has the option to claim a withdrawal fee instead of calculating specific compensation.
+The withdrawal fee amounts to 90% of the contractually agreed price for overnight stays with or without breakfast, 70% of the contractually agreed price for overnight stays with half board, and 60% of the contractually agreed price for overnight stays with full board.
+The guest is free to prove that the hotel has not suffered any damage or that the damage incurred by the hotel is lower than the demanded compensation fee.

-c) If the hotel calculates the compensation specifically, the amount of compensation does not exceed the agreed contract price for the service to be provided by the hotel, less the value of the hotel's saved expenses and what the hotel acquires through alternative uses of the hotel services.
+c) If the hotel calculates the compensation specifically, the amount of compensation shall not exceed the contractually agreed price for the services provided by the hotel, less the value of the expenses saved by the hotel and what the hotel gains from other uses of the hotel services.

-2. The above regulations regarding compensation apply accordingly if the guest does not take advantage of the booked room or services without timely notification.
+2. The aforementioned regulations regarding compensation apply accordingly if the guest does not use the booked room or services without timely notification.

-3. If the hotel has granted the guest an option in the contract to withdraw from the agreement within a certain period without further legal consequences, the hotel is not entitled to compensation.
-The timeliness of the withdrawal declaration is determined by its receipt by the hotel.
-The guest must declare the withdrawal in writing.
-Notification by fax or email suffices as a written form.
+3. If the hotel has granted the guest the option in the contract to withdraw from the contract within a specific period without further legal consequences, the hotel is not entitled to compensation.
+The timeliness of the cancellation declaration is determined by its receipt at the hotel.
+The guest must declare the cancellation in writing.
+A communication via fax or email satisfies this written form.

 V. Cancellation by the Hotel

-1. If the guest has been granted a free right of withdrawal according to Clause IV Para.
-3, the hotel is also entitled to withdraw from the contract within the agreed period if there are inquiries from other guests regarding the booked rooms and the guest does not conclusively confirm the booking upon request from the hotel.
+1. If the guest has been granted a complimentary cancellation right under Clause IV para.
+3, the hotel is also entitled to withdraw from the contract within the agreed period if there are inquiries from other guests for the booked rooms and the guest does not finally confirm the booking when asked by the hotel.

-2. If a prepayment or security deposit agreed upon according to Clause III Para.
-6 is not made within the set deadline, the hotel is also entitled to withdraw from the contract.
+2. If a down payment or security deposit agreed upon according to Clause III para.
+6 is not made within a set deadline, the hotel is also entitled to withdraw from the contract.

-3. Furthermore, the hotel is entitled to withdraw from the contract for significant reasons, particularly if:
+3. Furthermore, the hotel is entitled to withdraw from the contract for good cause, particularly if

-• force majeure or other circumstances beyond the hotel's control make it impossible to fulfill the contract; or
+force majeure or other circumstances for which the hotel is not responsible make it impossible to fulfill the contract; or

-• rooms are booked under misleading or false information of essential facts, e.g., concerning the guest's identity or the purpose; or
+rooms are booked under misleading or false statements of essential facts, such as regarding the guest's identity or the purpose; or

-• the hotel has justified reason to believe that the utilization of hotel services may jeopardize smooth business operations, safety, or the hotel's public reputation, without this being attributable to the hotel's realm of control or organization; or
+the hotel has reasonable grounds to believe that the use of the hotel service could jeopardize the smooth business operation, safety, or public perception of the hotel, without this being attributable to the hotel’s domain or organizational area; or

-• unauthorized subletting or further rental according to Clause II Para.
+unauthorized subletting or further leasing according to Clause II para.
 3 occurs; or

-• the hotel becomes aware that the guest's financial situation has significantly deteriorated after the contract was concluded, particularly if the guest does not settle the hotel's due claims or fails to provide sufficient security, thus making the hotel's payment claims appear endangered; or
+the hotel becomes aware of circumstances that suggest the guest's financial situation has significantly deteriorated after the contract has been concluded, particularly if the guest does not settle due claims of the hotel or does not provide sufficient security and therefore payment claims of the hotel appear endangered; or

-• the guest has filed for insolvency, has declared an affidavit according to § 807 of the Civil Procedure Code, initiated an out-of-court procedure for debt regulation, or ceased payments; or
+the guest has filed an application for insolvency proceedings over their assets, has sworn an affidavit according to § 807 of the Code of Civil Procedure, initiated a non-judicial procedure aimed at debt settlement, or ceased payment; or

-• insolvency proceedings have been opened over the guest’s assets or the opening of such proceedings is rejected due to a lack of assets or for other reasons.
+insolvency proceedings are opened on the guest's assets or the opening of such proceedings is rejected due to lack of assets or for other reasons.

-2. The hotel must inform the guest of the exercise of the right of withdrawal promptly in writing, by signed letter, corresponding fax, or email.
-This written form does not apply to withdrawal according to Clause VI Para.
+2. The hotel must notify the guest of the exercise of the right to withdraw in writing immediately by signed letter, corresponding fax or email.
+This written form does not apply for the withdrawal according to Clause VI para.

-3. In the aforementioned cases of withdrawal, the guest shall not have any claim for damages.
+3. In the aforementioned cases of withdrawal, the guest does not have any claims for damages.

 VI.
 Arrival and Departure

-1. The guest does not acquire the right to the provision of specific rooms, unless the hotel has confirmed the provision of specific rooms in writing.
+1. The guest does not acquire a claim to the provision of specific rooms unless the hotel has confirmed the provision of specific rooms in writing.

-2. Reserved rooms are available to the guest from 3:00 PM on the agreed arrival day.
-The guest is not entitled to earlier provision unless this has been previously agreed in writing with the hotel.
-Notification by fax or email suffices for this written form.
+2. Booked rooms are available to the guest from 3:00 PM on the agreed arrival day.
+The guest has no right to earlier provision unless previously agreed in writing with the hotel.
+A message by fax or email satisfies this requirement.

-3. Reserved rooms must be occupied by the guest no later than 6:00 PM on the agreed arrival day.
-Unless a later arrival time has been expressly agreed, the hotel has the right to allocate reserved rooms to others after 6:00 PM, without the guest being able to derive any compensation claims.
-The hotel is entitled to withdraw in this respect.
+3. Booked rooms must be occupied by the guest by 6:00 PM on the agreed arrival day.
+Unless a later arrival time has been expressly agreed upon, the hotel has the right to allocate booked rooms elsewhere after 6:00 PM without the guest having any claims for compensation.
+The hotel is entitled to a right of withdrawal in this regard.

-4. The guest is required to fill out a registration form at check-in, which is necessary for the conclusion of the accommodation contract.
-The personal data collected during this process will be processed in accordance with applicable data protection regulations (GDPR) and deleted after the expiration of legal retention periods.
+4. The guest is required to fill out a registration form at check-in, as this is necessary for the formation of the accommodation contract.
+The personal data collected in this process will be processed in accordance with the applicable data protection regulations (GDPR) and deleted after the expiration of the statutory retention periods.

-5. On the agreed departure day, the rooms must be vacated and made available to the hotel by 12:00 noon at the latest.
-Thereafter, the hotel may charge for the additional use of the room until 6:00 PM at the day room rate, and 100% of the full valid accommodation price from 6:00 PM.
-The guest is free to prove to the hotel that no damage or significantly lower damage has occurred.
+5. On the agreed departure day, rooms must be vacated and made available to the hotel by 12:00 PM at the latest.
+Thereafter, the hotel may charge the daily room rate for additional use of the room until 6:00 PM, and 100% of the full valid accommodation rate from 6:00 PM.
+The guest is free to prove to the hotel that no or considerably lower damage has occurred.

 VII.
 Hotel Liability, Statute of Limitations

-1. Should disruptions or defects occur in the hotel's services, the hotel will endeavor to provide a remedy upon immediate complaint by the customer.
-If the guest culpably fails to notify the hotel of a defect, there is no entitlement to a reduction in the contractually agreed fee.
+1. Should there be any disruptions or deficiencies in the hotel's services, the hotel will endeavor to remedy these upon prompt notification by the customer.
+If the guest negligently fails to report a defect, there will be no entitlement to reduce the agreed contractual payment.

-2. The hotel is liable to the guest according to the statutory provisions for all damages resulting from injury to life, body, and health.
+2. The hotel is liable to the guest according to legal provisions for all damages arising from the injury to life, body, and health.

-3. Insofar as a limitation of liability is legally permissible, the hotel is only liable for damages caused by slight negligence if these are due to the violation of an essential contractual obligation in a manner that endangers the purpose of the contract.
-In these cases, liability is limited to foreseeable damage typical for the contract.
+3. Insofar as a limitation of liability is legally permissible, the hotel is only liable for slightly negligent damages if these result from the violation of an essential contractual obligation in a manner that endangers the purpose of the contract.
+In such cases, liability is limited to foreseeable damages typical to the contract.

-4. The aforementioned limitation of liability applies to all claims for damages regardless of their legal grounds, including claims from tort.
-The aforementioned limitation of liability also applies to any claims for damages by a guest against employees or agents of the hotel.
-It does not apply in cases of liability for a defect following the assumption of a guarantee for the quality of an item or work, in cases of fraudulently concealed defects or in the event of personal injury.
+4. The above limitation of liability applies to all claims for damages, regardless of their legal basis, including claims based on tort.
+The aforementioned limitation of liability also applies in cases of any claims for damages a guest might have against employees or agents of the hotel.
+It does not apply in cases of liability for a defect following the assumption of a guarantee for the condition of an item or work, in the case of fraudulently concealed defects, or in the case of personal injuries.

-6. If a parking space is provided to the guest in the hotel garage or hotel parking lot, even for a fee, no custody agreement is established.
-There is no duty of surveillance on the part of the hotel.
-The hotel is not liable for the loss or damage of motor vehicles parked or maneuvered on the hotel property, their contents, and living animals, unless the hotel, its legal representatives, or its agents are guilty of intent or gross negligence.
-In this case, the damage must be claimed against the hotel no later than upon leaving the hotel premises.
+6. If the guest is provided with a parking space in the hotel garage or a hotel car park, including for a fee, no custody agreement is established.
+The hotel is not obligated to supervise.
+The hotel is not liable for the loss or damage to vehicles parked or maneuvered on hotel property, their contents, and living animals unless the hotel, its legal representatives, or its agents are guilty of intent or gross negligence.
+In this case, the damage must be reported to the hotel at the latest when leaving the hotel property.

-7. Wake-up calls are carried out by the hotel with the greatest care.
-Claims for damages due to incorrect execution of a wake-up call, except in cases of gross negligence or intent, are excluded.
+7. Wake-up calls are performed by the hotel with the utmost care.
+Claims for damages due to an incorrect execution of a wake-up call, except in cases of gross negligence or intent, are excluded.

-8. Messages, mail, and goods deliveries for guests are handled with care.
-The hotel assumes the delivery, storage, and – upon request – resending of the same for a fee and also for lost property upon request.
+8. Messages, mail, and goods deliveries for the guests are handled with care.
+The hotel will take care of the delivery, storage, and – upon request – forwarding of these items, for a fee if desired, and upon request also for lost property.
 Claims for damages, except in cases of gross negligence or intent, are excluded.
-The hotel is entitled to hand over the aforementioned items to the local lost property office after a maximum storage period of one month, charging an appropriate fee.
+The hotel is entitled to hand over the aforementioned items to the local lost property office after a storage period of at most one month, charging an appropriate fee.

-9. The guest's claims for damages expire no later than three years from the time the guest becomes aware of the damage, or regardless of this knowledge, no later than three years from the time of the damaging event.
-The statute of limitations occurs after two years if the guest has made the booking through an organizer.
-This does not apply to the liability for damages resulting from the violation of life, body, or health, as well as for other damages based on an intentional and grossly negligent breach of duty by the hotel, a legal representative, or an agent of the hotel.
+9. Claims for damages by the guest expire no later than three years from the time the guest becomes aware of the damage or, irrespective of this awareness, no later than three years from the time of the damaging event.
+The limitation period is two years if the guest made the booking through a tour operator.
+This does not apply to liability for damages resulting from injury to life, body, or health, as well as other damages based on an intentional and grossly negligent breach of duty by the hotel, a legal representative, or an agent of the hotel.

 VIII.
 Guest Liability